Results in Colorado primary elections for 8 U.S. House seats

 (Eastern Plains and parts of the Front Range)

-Republican Rep. Ken Buck faced challenger Robert Lewis in his primary.
+The Associated Press declared Republican Rep. Ken Buck the winner over challenger Robert Lewis in his primary.
 In the Democratic primary, candidate Ike McCorkle had no challenger.

 5th Congressional District